joshdowning/tyk-docs/CONTRIBUTING-TECHNICAL-GUIDE.md

 Using the browser is not always enough and you sometimes need to checkout the repo and work locally.
 You normally favour using a local environment when you need to: test things yourself before you push them
-- repeatedly push changes and test the website.
+- repeatedly push changes and test the website

 Doing so by **running Hugo locally will save you a lot of time** since it takes the CI a few minutes to update the deployment with the latest changes and finish its test before it becomes green.